tez-capital/docs.tez.capital_content/en/tezsign/tutorials/back-up-and-restore-data.md

 - Stop baking with this TezSign device before removing its SD card.
 - Disconnect the TezSign device from the baker machine.
+- Take the microSD card out of the Raspberry Pi or Radxa board.
+- Insert it into a computer's SD-card slot, or use a USB SD-card reader.
 - Use a Linux machine you trust.
+If you do not have another Linux computer, the baker host itself is often the easiest option, especially if it has a desktop GUI.
 - Have a backup destination ready, such as another drive or an encrypted folder.
-- Keep your TezSign master password safe.
+- Keep your TezSign master/key decryption password safe.
 The backup is not useful without it.

 > **Critical:** Never run two TezSign devices, cards, or restored copies with the same keys at the same time.
 That can cause double signing and slashing.

+> **Baker host note:** If you use the baker machine itself as a temporary staging computer, delete the temporary backup folder or archive from the baker after you have restored it to your backup flashed card(s).
+Do not leave loose signer backups sitting on the baker host.

 ## Find the `data` Partition